RunestoneInteractive/RunestoneServer/source/SortSearch/searching.rst

 search many times, the cost of the sort is not so significant.
 However, for large lists, sorting even once can be so expensive that simply performing a sequential search from the start may be the best choice.

+.. admonition:: Self Check

+   .. mchoicemf:: BSRCH_1
+      :correct: b
+      :answer_a: 11, 5, 6, 8
+      :answer_b: 12, 6, 11, 8
+      :answer_c: 3, 5, 6, 8
+      :answer_d: 18, 12, 6, 8
+      :feedback_a:  Looks like you might be guilty of an off-by-one error.
+Remember the first position is index 0.
+      :feedback_b:  Binary search starts at the midpoint and halves the list each time.
+      :feedback_c: Binary search does not start at the beginning and search sequentially, its starts in the middle and halves the list after each compare.
+      :feedback_d: It appears that you are starting from the end and halving the list each time.

+      Suppose you have the following sorted list [3, 5, 6, 8, 11, 12, 14, 15, 17, 18] and are using the recursive binary search algorithm.
+Which group of numbers correctly shows the sequence of comoparisons used to find the key 8.

+   .. mchoicemf:: BSRCH_1
+      :correct: d
+      :answer_a: 11, 14, 17
+      :answer_b: 18, 17, 15
+      :answer_c: 14, 17, 15
+      :answer_d: 12, 17, 15
+      :feedback_a:  Looks like you might be guilty of an off-by-one error.
+Remember the first position is index 0.
+      :feedback_b:  Remember binary search starts in the middle and halves the list.
+      :feedback_c:  Looks like you might be off by one, be careful that you are calculating the midpont using integer arithmetic.
+      :feedback_d: Binary search starts at the midpoint and halves the list each time.
+It is done when the list is empty.

+      Suppose you have the following sorted list [3, 5, 6, 8, 11, 12, 14, 15, 17, 18] and are using the recursive binary search algorithm.
+Which group of numbers correctly shows the sequence of comoparisons used to search for the key 16?

 Hashing
 ~~~~~~~